no-go/OffRouteMap/README.md

 - make this readme in inital comit and make everything public on github (good idea?!)
 - cool and easy gui size and dark/light modes via MahApps.Metro
-- store gui size and theme in setting
+- store gui size and dark mode in setting
 - store last map position in settings
 - does a nuget osm package still exist with needful features?
 - design a single window application